pnijjar/google-calendar-helpers/README.md

   needs.
 - Run `gen_rss.py`

+### Generating an API key

+- Log into https://console.developers.google.com with a Google account (preferably the one that owns the Google calendar in question, but it does not really matter).
+- Create a new project.
+- Click on `Enable API` (or `Library`).
+Select the `URL Shortener API` and enable it.
+Do the same for the `Google Calendar API`.
+- Click on `Credentials`, and then `Create Credentials`.
+- Create an `API Key`.
+Give it an appropriate name ("RSS/Newsletter key").
+Set the restriction to be `IP Addresses`, and enter the IP address of the host that will be running the scripts.

 Caveats
 -------

-- The code is not production ready.
+- The code is probably not production ready (but we are deploying it anyways).
 Among other things there is not much test coverage.
 There are no error messages.
 - Because it uses an API key, you can only generate feeds for public calendars.